 The trick is to find a magnifying lamp with daylight blubs (5000k – 6500k).
 And, this lamp delivers on that.

 Something else this lamp delivers on is its versatility.
 The lamp comes with both and clamp and stand.
 This means if you are happy using it as a desk lamp on a flat surface great.
-But, if you prefer to clamp it to an easel you can.
-All you need to do is switch the base fitting (which by the way can be done without tools).
+If you prefer to clamp it to an easel you can.
+All you need to do is switch the base fitting.

 Our final option is this lamp and stand combo.
 Lamp stands are great if you have a large piece to work on, and you need to illuminate a large area.

 The lamp featured in this example, has a wide aluminium shade that casts light out at a wide-angle for maximum light coverage.